The Controller – hereinafter referred to as the Customer, who agrees to this agreement

 The duration of this Agreement corresponds to the duration of the Service Agreement.
 The cancellation of this Agreement automatically corresponds to the cancellation of the Service Agreement.

 § 2.
 Specification of the Agreement Details

 (1) Nature and Purpose of the intended Processing of Data

-Nature and Purpose of Processing of personal data by the Provider for the Customer are precisely defined in the Service Agreement.
+Nature and Purpose of Processing of personal data by the Provider for the Customer are defined in the applicable General Terms and Conditions.

 (2) Types of Data

 The type of personal data used is precisely defined in Appendix 1 of this Agreement.